Foo-Manroot/foo-manroot.github.io/_posts/2018-01-15-gnuradio-ook-transmit.markdown

 The actual method to do it (with the flowgraphs) is more deeply explained on the [previous post]({% post_url 2017-11-18-gnuradio-ook %}#transmitting-the-signal).

-Although very rudimentary, it's a very simple first step that tells us a lot of things about the signal, whether it works or not:
+Although quite rudimentary, it's a very simple first step that tells us a lot of things about the signal, whether it works or not:
   - If the replayed signal generates a response from the receiver **every time** we transmit, we can conclude that the packets are always the same, without rolling